Skip to main content

 Single-form homepage 1 0.7% 73

-Remodeling site architecture distribution across 146 contractor websites Site Inspected, standard multi-page, single-page brochure, single-form homepage, chat-widget conversion
+Remodeling site architecture distribution across 146 contractor websites inspected, standard multi-page, single-page brochure, single-form homepage, chat-widget conversion

 Remodeling brands, architecture detected mechanically by URL discovery, page-role coverage, and HTML patterns.
 Download PNG Free for editorial use with credit to Fervor Studio.